seanywang0408/Crawling-CV-Conference-Papers/README.md

 Replace the url and the conference names with your choice.

 ## Others

-It is heard that crawling from conference websites might cause a banning of your IP (hasn't happened to me so far).
+**Warnings**: It is heard that crawling from conference websites might cause a banning of your IP (hasn't happened to me so far).
 Not sure of the risk.

+**Warnings**: This project is for learning purpose only.
+Do not crawl the same website frequently, which will burden the server.

 Welcome to submit a **pull request** if there is any bugs or you add support to other conferences!